 - Your first post-operative appointment will be scheduled approximately 10-14 days following your surgical procedure.
 At this appointment your sutures will be removed, if any.
-If you do not have a post-operative appointment scheduled when you leave following surgery, please call (281) 316-0121 to make the appointment or you may book using your Klara account or at www.jagsortho.com. - The timing of your second post-operative visit will be determined after your first 2-week post-operative visit.
+If you do not have a post-operative appointment scheduled when you leave following surgery, please call (281) 316-0121 to make the appointment.
+You may also book at www.jagsortho.com. - The timing of your second post-operative visit will be determined after your first 2-week post-operative visit.
 Please make subsequent appointment when checking out of your first post-op appointment.